HMiesbauer/python-challenge/README.md

     Total number of votes each candidate won
     The winner of the election
 code sources:
-*get candidate names and count votes: used chatgpt to debug and recommend improvements, my variables) *Who received the most votes(winner) sourced [[from Google])(https://stackoverflow.com/questions/2474015/getting-the-index-of-the-returned-max-or-min-item-using-max-min-on-a-list
+*get candidate names and count votes: Reference list: ChatGPT.
+(2024, January 01).
+How do you use for loops.
+[Response to user question].
+Retrieved from [https://chat.openai.com/].

+*Who received the most votes - Reference list: ChatGPT.
+(2024, January 15).
+How do you create an output with a winner.
+[Response to user question].
+Retrieved from [https://chat.openai.com/].

 *print output f statement created with tutor David Chao in PyBank challenge